molily/molily.de/_posts/2019-02-03-testing-angular.md

 ### Black box vs. white box testing

 Once you have identified a piece of code you would like to test, you have to decide how to test it properly.
-One important distinction is whether a test treats the implementation as a closed, unlit box (**black box**) or an open, lit box (**white box**).
+One important distinction is whether a test treats the implementation as a closed, unlit box – a **black box** – or an open, lit box – a **white box**.
 In this metaphor, the code under test is a machine in a box with holes for inputs and outputs.

 **Black box testing** does not assume anything about the internal structure.
 It puts certain values into the box and expects certain output values.
 The test talks to the publicly exposed, documented API.
 The inner state and workings are not examined.